delbon93/traffic_sim/README.md

 deciding on a new path, agents will consider reserved connections as blocked.
 The reservation is removed once the reserving agent starts moving along another connection.
 This way collisions can be avoided.

+If at any point the node which an agent consideres its target gets deleted, the agent will consider the nearest node to be the new target.

 ## Controls

 Left click on a node to drag out a new connected node.
 Drag it onto an existing node to create a connection to that node instead.
-You can also drag out new nodes from a connection.
-This splits the connection and creates a new node where you dragged it out.
-A new node can also be dragged onto a connection.
-This also splits the connection and creates a new node.
 Simply clicking onto a connection inserts a node into the path.
+If you keep dragging out, you can draw out a new node or connection, just like dragging out from a node.
+A new node can be dragged onto a connection too.
+This also inserts a node into the path at that point and then creates a connection to it.

-Hold shift and left click a node to drag it.
+Hold shift and left click a node to just move it around.

-Hold control and left click anywhere in open space to create a new node without connections.
+Hold control and left click anywhere in open space to create a new node without any connections.

 Right click a node or connection to delete it.
 Right click and drag anywhere to delete multiple nodes at once.

 Middle click on a node to block or free its ingoing connections.
 Hold shift and middle click on a node to toggle all outgoing connections as blocked instead (it actually toggles the